 Beginners Guide: One Day in Madrid

 Wanna visit Spain’s capital but only have a day to spare?
-No problem!
+Is a day in Madrid even worth trying?
+Nope, it’s no problem!
 While I had an amazing solo travel experience in Madrid and encourage you to spend more time in this vibrant city, you can still create a memorable trip in only 24 hours.
 I promise.

 Currently, Madrid’s population sits at a little over three million.
 Impressive, huh?
 However, despite Madrid’s rather overwhelming size, the main tourist attractions are all well within walking distance of one another.
 Which is perfect for you.

 Anyway.
 I need to stop myself before I babble nonstop about how awesome Madrid is.
 You’ll have to book a ticket and see for yourself.